 Participation in committees and consultations

 Our executive board members participate in numerous consultations with a wide range of stakeholders.
-These include both national and regional meetings, such as administrative consultations with all relevant provinces, municipalities, and other interest groups.
+These include national and regional meetings, such as administrative consultations with all the relevant provincial executives, municipalities, and other interest groups.
 Our board members also participate in all committees established nationally by the Union of Water Boards.
 An overview of the working groups can be found on the Union of Water Boards website.

 We asked our board members what they think about various topics.
 You can find their answers under the heading 'What we think'.

-The general board of the Noorderzijlvest water authority
+The Board of Directors the Noorderzijlvest water authority

-The general board of the Noorderzijlvest Water Authority has 23 members.
-Together, they formulate the water authority's policy, rules, and agreements.
+The Board of Directors of the Noorderzijlvest Water Authority has 23 members.
+Together, they formulate the policy, regulations, and agreements of the water authority.
 They do so on behalf of the residents, farmers, foresters, and nature conservation groups.
-The residents' group is divided into different parties and is therefore elected during the water authority elections.
+The residents are divided into different parties and are therefore elected during the water-authority elections.

-In 2024, the general board organized various types of meetings:
+In 2024, the Board of Directors organised various types of meetings:

 - decision-making meetings